yamatt/blog/content/blog/positive-signposting.md

 I encountered a real-world example of this in the office recently.
 There are paper-towels in the office kitchen for drying cutlery, crockery and our hands.
 We are also provided with a choice of bins to discard our waste items.
 There is a recycling bin, a food waste bin, and a general bin.
 Being environmentally conscious, I, and clearly out others, were discarding our paper-towels in the recycling bin.
 This is apparently incorrect.
 Now there's a separate question about why this is, which firstly, is interesting, but secondly, way outside the purpose of this blog.

-The solution they came up with was to affix a note to each kitchen in the building.
+Anyway, the solution the people who manage the office came up with was to affix a note to each kitchen in the building.

 ![A kitchen counter with 3 bins labelled 'General waste', 'Food only', and 'Recycling' with an additional label beside recycling that says 'No paper-towels'](/img/blog-post/positive-signposting/negative-signposting.png)